rishabhbhatt009/cpp_projects/README.md

         - normal memory allocation :
             - in Stack (garbage collection)
             - `int arr[10]` has fixed # of elements
-        - dynamic memory allocation :
+        - dynamic memory allocation (raw pointers) :
             - in Heap (we have to clean up)
             - `int* ptr = new int[10];` allocate memory
             - `delete[] ptr` : de-allocate memory